Skip to content

 National Prairie Day is a fairly recent observance, having been established in 2016 by the Missouri Prairie Foundation.
 Its origins trace back to the growing awareness about the need to protect the nation’s grasslands.

-The first celebration took place in June 2016.
-Since then, it has gained more recognition each year, with conservationists and nature enthusiasts organizing events across the country.
+Since its inception, this event has gained more recognition each year, with conservationists and nature enthusiasts organizing events across the country.

 These gatherings feature educational talks, tours, and guided walks, allowing people to experience prairies firsthand.
 It’s not just about the landscapes but also about the diverse wildlife and plant species that thrive in these ecosystems.